annyhe/example-create-react-app-express/README.md

 - on toggle favorite: if favorited combination key was in state there AND it was true, delete it, else set to true

 - on toggle favorite in favorite container: should remove it
+- move pantsOrDress up: don't want to change it to always dress on showing the All page

 > Example on using create-react-app with a Node Express Backend